Jaiiinam/Projects/README.md

 # Academic Projects
 This repository includes my acedamic projects.
 Most of these projects are final projects however, I will be uploading other projects which I have worked on for my personal learning experience.
 The following projects should be in the repository:

-1. Route case study
+Route case study

-2. Switch case study
+Switch case study

-3. Troubleshoot case study
+Troubleshoot case study

-4. System administration (Active Directory)

-5. Hack-something (NTP reflection attack)
+Hack-something (NTP reflection attack)

-6. Software-based switch emulator (CLI)
+Software-based switch emulator (CLI)

-7. Swiss Army Cryptographic Toolset for beginners (CLI)
+Swiss Army Cryptographic Toolset for beginners (CLI)